dschinde/homework-organizer/README.md

 * Create an Ionic View account

 ## Uploading your app
     $ gulp sass     		# if any sass changes have been made
+    $ ionic upload  		# upload to Ionic View for the iPhone
-    $ ionic upload
+    $ ionic upload android	# upload to Ionic View for Android phones